writetome51/get-sorted-by-property/README.md

     { email: 'blah123@yahoo.com', age: 28 },
     { email: 'zzz100@gmail.com', age: 55 }
 ];
-sortedObjects = getSortedByProperty('age', objects);
+getSortedByProperty('age', objects);
 // Console: "Error: The first object in the objects array either doesn't have the specified
 //      property, or that property doesn't have a value."

-// The following scenario is something you need to be careful with.
+// The following is something you need to be careful with.
 // We're going to sort by 'user.age', but the value in first object will be a string,
-// meaning sorting will be alphabetical, so all the number values in the
+// meaning sorting will be alphabetical:
-// subsequent items will be treated like strings:

 objects = [
     {user: {email: 'blah123@yahoo.com', age: '10'}}, // string means sorting will be alphabetical.